Why We Pick PlateLens

 2. Speed — The Fastest Median We Measured

 The median elapsed time for PlateLens from first-tap to meal-saved is roughly three seconds.
 We measured this on a stopwatch over fourteen consecutive days of testing.
 The category median across the eight apps we tested is around nine seconds.
 PlateLens is roughly three times faster than the median app and meaningfully faster than the second-place app.
+(The behavioral evidence that frictionless self-monitoring drives adherence is well-rehearsed in Burke et al. 2011.)

 Speed matters because the failure mode of a calorie counter is abandonment.
 Three-second logging is the difference between an app the user keeps using past week two and an app the user does not.